-Again, the Lord worked upon the heart of a certain king, who knew not the true God of the Hebrews, but was a worshipper of false gods, from a land of false gods and false worship.
 But we read: "Now in the first year of Cyrus king of Persia, that the word of the Lord by the mouth of Jeremiah might be fulfilled, the Lord stirred up the spirit of Cyrus king of Persia, (the same as toughing the king's heart) that he made a proclamation throughout all his kingdom, and put it in writing saying, Thus saith Cyrus king of Persia, The Lord God of heaven hath given me all the kingdoms of the earth; and he hath charged me to build him an house at Jerusalem, which is in Judah."
 Ezra 1:1,2.

-Thus, we come to understand that one does not have to be a true believer in Christ or in the one true God, to be used of Him for any specific task that God has chosen.
-In Jeremiah 25:9; Nebuchadnezzar is called by God himself "My servant"

-and in Isaiah 44: 28, it is said of Cyrus: "He is my shepherd."
+Thus, it is guite clear that one doesn't have to be a true believer in Christ or in the one true God, to be used of Him for any specific task that God has chosen.
+In Jeremiah 25:9; Nebuchadnezzar is called by God himself "My servant" and in Isaiah 44: 28, it is said of Cyrus: "He is my shepherd."
 It was said of Tyrus and of Zidon: "Thou wast perfect in thy ways from the day that thou wast created, till iniquity was found in thee.
-Thine heart was lifted up because of thy beauty, thou hast corrupted thy wisdom by reason of thy brightness; I will cast thee to the ground, I will lay thee before kings, that they may behold thee."
+Thine heart was lifted up because of thy beauty, thou hast corrupted thy wisdom by reason of thy brightness; I will cast thee to the ground, I will lay thee before kings, that they maw behold thee."
 Ezekiel 28:15,17.
+Through the preaching of Philip, Samaria received the gospel and a great revival broke out in the city.
+Peter was sent from Jerusalem to Samaria to help in setting up a functioning church.
+His first order of business was to lay hands upon the converts so that they would receive the Holy Ghost.
+After all, we cannot set up church without the leadership and guidance of the Holy Spirit.